6.2.12.1 acfsctl

 -

-The specified volume (volume-id) must have an associated EDV attachment and existing ACFS file system, otherwise the command fails.
+The specified volume (volume-ID) must be associated with an existing cluster-wide EDV attachment and contain an existing ACFS file system, otherwise the command fails.
+Registration of a volume with a node-specific EDV attachment is not permitted.

 -

-If the EDV attachment is a cluster-wide attachment, the ACFS file system is mounted on every node in the Oracle Grid Infrastructure (GI) cluster.
-If the EDV attachment is a node-specific attachment, the file system is mounted only on that node.
-In all cases, the ACFS details are registered with the GI cluster, and the file system is automatically mounted (or remounted) by Oracle Clusterware as required.
+The ACFS file system is mounted on every node in the Oracle Grid Infrastructure (GI) cluster and the ACFS details are registered with the GI cluster.
+After registration, the file system is automatically mounted (or remounted) by Oracle Clusterware as required.

 Note the following when using the acfsctl deregister